How to Do a Good Sales Presentation

-    - Keep Your Arms Open – Did you know that crossing your arms not only makes you look unapproachable, but it also makes you retain less information?
-In fact, you retain 38% less information with your legs and arms crossed!
+- Keep Your Arms Open – Did you know that crossing your arms not only makes you look unapproachable but also makes you retain less information?

 - Never Point – Pointing is often viewed as aggressive and rude.
 If you need to gesture toward something, use a full sweep of the arm or basically anything softer than the finger point.